jcw515awsm/jcw515awsm/README.md

 - DONE Take CS124
 - TO DO Finish Headfirst C
 - TO DO Develop a few cybersecurity focus programs in C
-- TO DO Practice LeetCode
+- TO DO Ask about different projects and industries within Software Engineering -
--
 -
 -